ben-eirich/ArcReactor/README.md

 - Try my hand at a more agressive arithmetic coder, possibly integrating standard LZ with ROLZ, and probably utilizing the other common tricks like rep matches or optimal parse.
 - Write a command-line based zip-style archiver interface on top of these algorithms.

+To give an idea of the relative performance of these algorithms, as they are currently implemented, at "Max" compression settings, here are some benchmarks for my test corpus, which is 15 files totalling 311,956,892 uncompressed bytes.

+- Deflate: 104,089,206
+- Bytewise compressor: 103,967,229
+- Bitwise compressor: 96,901,942
+- LZ+Huffman compressor: 90,780,029
+- LZ+Arithmetic compressor: 84,206,745

+The compression benchmark I use is the silesia corpus, plus enwik8, and in addition I added two "small files" to excercise the small file use case.
+The two small files are a `README.md` (from sqlite3), and `lua.c`.